 Created by the diverting flow of natural hill streams, the rock gardens of Dalhousie are absolutely wonderful.
 It comprises of rocks strewn across natural streams of water and lush green surroundings overlooking the magnificent mountains and pristine air.
 Rock Gardens provides for a calm, peaceful and relaxing spot away from the hustle and bustle of the otherwise busy Dalhousie town.
 Rock garden finds its name under some of the most peaceful and serene places to visit in Dalhousie.
 It is placed on the way from Dalhousie to Chamera Lake and is worth a stop-over.
 It is the perfect place for nature lovers and photographers.
 Simply relax by the beautiful stream gushing from the rocks and chill with friends and have hot piping Maggi.

 Situated on the bank of River Ravi, is the lively and vibrant Chamba Town.
 It is a small town located in the picturesque valley of Himachal Pradesh.
 Set amidst the Shivalik Ranges, this beguilingly old town has some beautiful medieval temples, meadows, and lakes.
-An occasional air of fresh breeze fills the town every now and then and owing to its altitude, Chamba Town has pleasant range of temperatures, neither too hot, nor too cold.
+An occasional air of fresh breeze fills the town every now and then and owing to its altitude, Chamba Town has a pleasant range of temperatures, neither too hot, nor too cold.
 Chamba is a hub of remarkable ancient Hindu temples made in shikhara style.
-The legendary Sui Mata Temple, the 9th century Chaurasi Temples, Chamunda Devi and the Hari Rai Temple are some of the sacred places in and around Chamba Town.
+The legendary Sui Mata Temple, the 9th-century Chaurasi Temples, Chamunda Devi and the Hari Rai Temple are some of the sacred places in and around Chamba Town.
 The quaint Chamba church is located in the midst of Chamba town and has an amazing Scottish architecture.

 St. Patrick's Church: